-The end of Chapter 1: Naegi doubts that Sayaka ever cared about him, after she attempted to frame him for a murder.
-Kirigiri shows up to assure him that Sayaka did care about him after all, although it's only a theory of hers.
-Naegi chooses to honor Sayaka's memory.
+The end of Chapter 1: Makoto doubts that Sayaka ever cared about him.
+After all, she had attempted to frame him for a murder.
+Kyoko shows up to assure him that Sayaka did care about him after all, although it's only a theory of hers.
+Makoto chooses to honor Sayaka's memory.

-In fact Alter Ego loves everyone so much that in the "proper" way to end chapter 5, Alter Ego rescues Naegi from being executed and drops him into a garbage room, putting Naegi in a position to have free rein over the system provided Naegi can make it out of the garbage room.
+In fact, Alter Ego loves everyone so much that, in the "proper" way to end chapter 5, Alter Ego rescues Makoto from being executed and drops him into a garbage room, putting Makoto in a position to take free rein over the system, provided he can make it out.

 The culprit in case 4 isn't a culprit!
 Sakura killed herself, just so all her friends would stop fighting.